 Jason looked and acted calm and appeared to have it all together on the outside, but inside he knew better than anyone that he was raging with disturbance in his heart.
 His coveting for more, discontent, envy and pride were a warning of dis-ease in his heart.

-Like most of us if we really search our hearts, Jason had been influenced by the world’s value system of constantly wanting more.
+Like most of us if we really search our hearts, Jason had been influenced by constantly wanting more.
 Instead of looking upward to the finished work of Christ for his sufficiency, he’d been seduced.
 Rather than listening to the “sound words, those of our Lord Jesus Christ, and with the doctrine conforming to godliness” (1 Tim 6:3), he was seeking outward prosperity, thinking this would satisfy him.
 His desire to please God (2 Cor.5:9) had been overcome by selfish desires.
 He had not denied God, but without realizing it, he was using God to fulfill his selfish sinful longings.

 Together Jason and I read through 2 Corinthians 5:9 which says, “Therefore we also have as our ambition, whether at home or absent, to be pleasing to Him.”
 We also looked at 1 Timothy 6:6 which tells us that godliness actually is a means of great gain when accompanied by contentment.
 I asked Jason, “Do you really think you would be content and satisfied if you had more business success, more money and respect from your friends because of greater worldly accomplishments?
 Have you been pursuing and treasuring these things more than your quest to please and honor God?”